Historic & Archaeological Sites of Oconto County

 126 W. Main Street

-Built as a grocery story, now remodeled into six modern apartments.
+Built as a grocery store, now remodeled into six modern apartments.

 B P N | National Register of Historic Places, 1999